 March is National Nutrition Month: Celebrate with These Healthier Lifestyle Tips

-March means it’s time to celebrate National Nutrition Month!
+March is just around the corner and that means it’s time to celebrate National Nutrition Month!
 If you’re not quite sure how to prepare for this unique celebration, American Standard is here to help you find all things nutrition.
 Created by the Academy of Nutrition and Dietetics, National Nutrition Month (NNM) is an annual education campaign to stress the importance of making healthy food choices and staying moving.

-Join us this March to give your 2019 an additional boost with these healthier lifestyle tips.
-Learn more about the history of this celebration, how to build a nutrition plan, healthy recipes to try, and more.
+Join us this March to give 2019 an additional boost with these healthier lifestyle tips.
+Learn more about the history of this celebration , how to build a nutrition plan, healthy recipes to try, and more.

 “To increase the public’s awareness of the importance of good nutrition and position Academy members as the authorities in nutrition.” – The NNM campaign, original purpose